-Furthermore, we would like to draw attention of researchers and readership of a new section in Frontiers to the role of experimental design in maintaining “physiological conditions”.
+Furthermore, we would like to draw attention of researchers and readership of a new section in Frontiers to the role of experimental design in maintaining “physiological conditions.”
 To what extent shear, plasma constituents like albumin, amino acids and other factors that are usually neglected in the experimental settings impact the levels of NO and GSH production and Ca2+ signaling in RBCs is not clear.
-Do hormones, inflammatory factors, temperature and CO2 availability matter for reproduce the physiologically-relevant environment?
+Do hormones, inflammatory factors, temperature and CO2 availability matter for mimicking the physiologically-relevant environment?
 We came to the point when standardized meaningful experimental conditions should be adapted for the majority of research work in order to better be able to compare and discuss the findings obtained by different groups.
-These requirements should not hinder innovation.
+These requirements, however, should not hinder innovation.
 Some sensitive points in experimental design that help to avoid multiple artifacts have been discussed in the past (Minetti et al., 2013).
 Those include the need of leucodepletion to prevent proteolysis that may be detected using zymography.
 Meanwhile it has been shown that even zymography is not sensitive enough to avoid “contamination” with leucocytes as next generation sequencing of the transcriptome revealed the presence of traces of “contaminations” with leucocytes in RBC preparations obtained after filtration through the cellulose column (Danielczok et al., 2017).

 Several concepts within RBC research field are still awaiting strong experimental arguments to be proven or disapproved.
-Among them are neocytolysis (Risso et al., 2014) or the role of RBCs in systemic circadian rhythm maintenance (O'Neill and Reddy, 2011).
+Among them are neocytolysis (Risso et al., 2014) and the role of RBCs in systemic circadian rhythm maintenance (O'Neill and Reddy, 2011).

-Modern world aims to provide optimal therapy to each of over 1.5 billion people suffering from anemia, be it caused by mutation or malnutrition of people (de Benoist et al., 2008).
+Modern world aims to provide optimal therapy to each of over 1.5 billion people suffering from anemia, be it caused by mutations or malnutrition of people (de Benoist et al., 2008).
 This incredible statistics stems from the lack of medical aid, but also from the insufficient understanding of the causes of disease and processes involved in its pathological manifestations.
 Gene editing therapy and bone marrow transplantation for treatment of patients with hereditary hemolytic anemias such as sickle cell disease or thalassemia are the ultimate treatments of choice.
 However, they are currently available to a small number of patients in developing countries, but not at locations where most of patients currently reside, in Asian and African countries.
 Both, diagnostic methods and therapeutic approaches for these cohorts of patients should be affordable, reliable and robust.
-Novel point of care (PoC) tests, e.g. for sickle cell disease screening or quantitative G6PD-deficiency tests, should address the needs of the patients in low income countries and/or in remote locations.
-New therapies most likely will address the symptoms, not the mutations themselves.
-These therapies, as well as tests for responsiveness of patients to the new treatments are currently under development by translational researchers (biologists, chemists and pharmacologist, physicists) in collaboration with clinical hematologists and industrial experts.
-It’s worthwhile to mention that the development of new technologies and tests will include state-of-the-art informatics approaches, like machine learning techniques.
+Novel point of care (PoC) tests, e.g., for sickle cell disease screening or quantitative G6PD-deficiency tests, should address the needs of the patients in low income countries and/or in remote locations.
+New supportive therapies most likely will address the symptoms, not the mutations themselves.
+These therapies, as well as tests for responsiveness of patients to the new treatments are currently under development by translational researchers (biologists, chemists, pharmacologists, physicists) in collaboration with clinical hematologists and industrial experts.
+It's worthwhile to mention that the development of new technologies and tests will include state-of-the-art informatics approaches, such as machine learning techniques.

 New methods to monitor efficacy of treatment will require little volumes of blood and deliver information on severity of disease based on analysis of blood fractions and individual cells.
 If this works out, personalized medication in terms of drug selection and dose might even be realized on a global level.
 These new technologies and assays should become part of a standard PoC test battery more efficient than currently available and as mentioned above, affordable for all patients.